September 8, 1925

 He won the BAFTA Award for Best Actor in a Leading Role for his performance as Fred Kite in comedy film I'm All Right Jack (1959).

-He was nominated for a Golden Globe Award for Best Supporting Actor for his role as Clare Quilty in comedy drama film Lolita (1962), directed by Stanley Kubrick.
+He was nominated for the Golden Globe Award for Best Supporting Actor for his role as Clare Quilty in comedy drama film Lolita (1962).

 He was nominated for the British Academy Film Award for Best British Actor for his role as John Lewis in comedy movie Only Two Can Play (1962).

-He won a San Sebastián International Film Festival for Best Actor for his role as General Leo Fitzjohn in comedy movie Waltz of the Toreadors (1962).
+He won the San Sebastián International Film Festival for Best Actor for his role as General Leo Fitzjohn in comedy movie Waltz of the Toreadors (1962).

-After the Fox (1966) comedy with Britt Ekland
+After the Fox (1966) comedy as Aldo Vanucci

-The Wrong Box (1966) comedy with Michael Caine and Dudley Moore
+The Wrong Box (1966) comedy as Doctor Pratt

-Murder by Death (1976) satirical mystery comedy in role as Inspector Sidney Wang
+Murder by Death (1976) satirical mystery comedy as Inspector Sidney Wang

-What's New Pussycat (1965) romance comedy with Peter O'Toole, Woody Allen and Romy Schneider
+What's New Pussycat (1965) romance comedy as Doctor Fritz Fassbender

-The Mouse That Roared (1959) comedy in three roles as Grand Duchess Gloriana XII / Prime Minister Count Rupert Mountjoy / Tully Bascombe
+He played Grand Duchess Gloriana XII / Prime Minister Count Rupert Mountjoy / Tully Bascombe in comedy movie The Mouse That Roared (1959).

 Attended the North London Roman Catholic school St. Aloysius College.